BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 ### Example: Art Ontology

 In this book, I use an Art Ontology in RDF as an example.
 The Art Ontology is a custom subset of Wikidata.
-Wikidata itself is a crowd-sourced community effort to provide the information for Wikipedia's info boxes and probably the most comprehensive publicly available knowledge graph.
+Wikidata itself is a crowd-sourced community effort to provide the information for Wikipedia's info boxes and one of the most comprehensive publicly available knowledge graph.

 Wikidata provides a crawling API for extracting custom ontologies for AI applications.
 The art ontology crawler has been developed in one of my research projects (Humm 2020).
 The crawler code is open source under [GitHub](https://github.com/hochschule-darmstadt/openartbrowser/blob/master/scripts/data_extraction/art_ontology_crawler.py).